 Some floors are elevated in the 50 years, but the ancient charm of the façade and the courtyard is still intact.

 Inside the furniture is composed of mirrors and golden consoles, tapestries, paintings, carpets and a very refined Sicilian parlor with boiserie and mirrors.

 The original appearance remains absolutely unchanged in all the basic structure, from the elegantly decorated ceilings, to the parquet and marble floors, to the clean and grandiose cut of the staircase and the rooms.

 After a meticulous restoration, in the 2002 the house becomes a prestigious venue for events, congresses, exhibitions with the name of Residenza Vignale.

 Residenza Vignale can host weddings, private and corporate events, product presentations, photo and film shoots

-Prices for events
+Prices for events on request

 Places of interest nearby